HUMSI — Human Security Initiative

 Merin Bonerges Mercado-Mejia, who entered the United States in April 2019 and had been living continuously in the country, was taken into immigration custody on March 29, 2026.
 He had been authorized to work in the U.S., possessed a valid Social Security number and work permit, and owned a landscaping and roofing company.
 The federal court ordered his immediate release, finding his detention without a bond hearing violated his constitutional due process rights.

-ICE charges El Salvador man with repeated illegal reentry to US
+Salvadoran man charged with repeated unauthorized reentry to U.S.

 Mar 29, 2026Chattanooga, TNEl Salvador

-Federal immigration authorities in Chattanooga filed a criminal complaint against Hector Antonio Amaya Flores, a Salvadoran national, for unlawfully reentering the United States after multiple prior deportations.
-According to court documents, Flores was encountered by ICE agents on March 29, 2026, and fingerprint analysis confirmed his identity.
-Immigration records show Flores had been deported in 1996, 1997, 2003, and 2018, and did not have permission from the Department of Homeland Security to return to the U.S.
+Hector Antonio Amaya Flores, 49, was arrested by Hamilton County sheriff's deputies on March 31, 2026, and is facing federal charges for unlawfully reentering the United States after four prior deportations.
+According to court documents, Flores had been deported in 1996, 1997, 2003, and 2018, and did not have authorization from the Department of Homeland Security to return.
+He is currently in deportation proceedings in federal court.

 ICE Boston arrests twice-deported Mexican national after jail ignores detainer